Blog · Review Essay · Last reviewed June 25, 2026

 The AI-Age Reading

 Hayles helps explain why the old question, "Is the machine really thinking?" is often too narrow.
-A more practical question is: what cognitive work has been delegated, where does the output enter an institution, who can inspect it, who must adapt to it, and what human capacities decay when the assemblage becomes habitual?
+A more practical question is: what cognitive work has been delegated, where does the output enter an institution, who can inspect it, who must adapt to it, and what human capacities weaken when the assemblage becomes habitual?

 This is also a cleaner way to think about human-machine cognition.
 The user is not outside the system, commanding a neutral tool.
 The user is trained by prompts, defaults, latency, ranking, memory, notification, reward, and format.
 The model is trained by data produced inside prior interfaces.
 The organization is trained by the dashboard it uses to see itself.
 The assemblage recursively shapes the people and records from which it learns.